HFFMod-Human/HFF---Flattened-Mod/README.md

 A player has a health value, an energy value, and a strength value\
 If the energy value drops to 0, the player is knocked out for 1.5 seconds\
 If the health value drops to 0, the player respawns with full health and energy\
-The greater the player's strength, the more knockback the attacks produce\
+The greater the player's strength, the more knockback and damage the attacks produce\
 If the player that is hit is invincible, no damage is dealt\

 Left punch: Hold ragdoll and extend left hand\